shan-weiqiang/shan-weiqiang.github.io/_posts/2025-05-24-static-storage-niftty-counter.md

 }
 ```

-If some *static object* that depend on `ans` is destructed after `ans` is destructed, there will be the same problem as *static initialization order fiasco*.
+If some *static object* that depends on `ans` is destructed after `ans` is destructed, there will be the same problem as *static initialization order fiasco*.

 # Nifty Counter Idiom

-[*Nifty Counter Idiom*](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Nifty_Counter) can solve both initialization and deinitialization order problem.
+[*Nifty Counter Idiom*](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Nifty_Counter) can solve both initialization and deinitialization order problems.
 Here I quote the full explanation:

 ```c++
 // Stream.h